CommonAccord/Cmacc-Org/Doc/G/IACCM/IACCM-Dublin-Present-CmA/Acme-Quake-FoodSupply/Step1-Connect.md

 //=Acme decides to add Quake as a supplier.
 They create a relationship page that lists the two of them and the terms they expect to use.
 The terms are the "Dublin Food Industry Common Terms" that the local merchant community keeps.
-It is based on a Master Services form that we suggest could be hosted by the IACCM.
+It is based on a Master Services form that we suggest could be hosted by the WorldCC.

 P1.=[G/U/Who/acme_ie.md]